bmmrq84/UpdateAndroidTruststore/README.md

 Use this if you have an out of support Android device still supported by Magisk

-Symptoms cured by this module:
+Symptoms cured by this module (all are same symptom under the hood, SSL/TLS errors):
-- Some websites cannot be loaded (SSL/TLS errors)
+- Some websites cannot be loaded
-- Some Apps could not use internet (SSL/TLS errors) (These are the same symptom under the hood)
+- Some Apps could not use internet

 Attention: Will only work if system truststore is located in /system/etc/security/cacerts